 • You should avoid injecting Ajovy into areas of skin that are tender, discolored, bruised, or hard.
 And you should not inject the medication into areas that have tattoos, scars, or stretch marks.

-• If you inject other medications, choose different spots than where you inject Ajovy.
+• If you inject other medications, choose different spots for injection than where you inject Ajovy.

 • After injecting Ajovy, press gently on the injection site with a clean cotton ball or gauze pad for a few seconds.

-• You should try not to rub the injection site.
+• Try not to rub the injection site.

 If you have an injection site reaction that bothers you, it may help to apply an ice pack to the affected area.
 If the reaction is severe or lasts longer than a few days, be sure to talk with your doctor or pharmacist.
 They can recommend possible treatments for injection site reactions.